snaqviApps/rviewcompose201/readme.txt

 If we are selecting a User object, then the input data type of the lambda expression would be User.

 ----------------------------
+commit: better recycling approach:

+We could write all the codes to display our data in a single disposable.
+That’s what we have being doing

+during this tutorial for our previous LazyColumn

+and Scrollable Column examples.

+But if we do so, Since this layout has a lot of components It would be a very difficult to read,

+Difficult to maintain

+code.

+Therefore following the best practices we write this code as 3 separate composables.